 Heart rate measurement technology has come a long way since its humble beginnings over 40 years ago.
 What started as a highly-successful strap-on-the-chest solution, has evolved into accurate optical heart rate monitoring that measures heart rate straight from the wrist.

 Even though a chest strap is still, in many cases, the most accurate way to measure HR, optical heart rate monitoring is conquering new ground.

 The convenient usability and performance of optical heart rate monitors is the result of long-term scientific research, both on the technology side and on the physiological side, the Polar Precision Prime™ sensor (available in the latest Polar watches from Polar Vantage 2 to Polar Ignite 3) representing the latest breakthrough solution.

-But before we dive deeper into the new optical heart rate measurement technology, let’s take a look at what optical heart rate (OHR) means and how we got to this point.
+But before we dive deeper into the latest wonders of optical heart rate measurement technology, let’s take a look at what optical heart rate (OHR) means and how we got to this point.

 How does optical heart rate monitoring work?

 Buckle up, it’s about to get technical.

 Optical heart rate measurement uses light to measure tissue changes at the sensor’s location caused by blood circulating throughout the body.
 As your heart beats, this volume changes and high blood volume causes less light to return to the optical sensor, whereas low volume increases the amount of returning light.